 and low income students.

-1) School Holding Power - minority & majority students enrollment equal in elementary schools but differentiate during middle & high school.
+1) School Holding Power - Historically (1995) minority & majority students enrollment equalled in elementary schools but differentiated during middle & high school.

 Source: DataQuest 2006

 The almost 70,000 dropouts in California during 2003-04, cost the state approximately $14 billion in lost wages.